danktec/iam_watching/README.md

 ```

 ## Why?
 With AWS IAM it can be hard to know exactly what permissions are required to run your code.
-IaC tooling generally makes many different types of AWS API calls which invoke different security actions requiring different permissions which are not always obvious or predictable due to variability in API styles & standards at AWS.
+IaC tooling makes many different API calls invoking actions requiring specific permissions.

-E.g: Invoking a few different high-level functions on a simple program/module will do different things:
+E.g: Running a few different high-level functions on a simple program/module will do different things:
 - refresh makes 'list/describe/get' calls
 - up/apply makes 'create' calls
 - down/destroy makes 'destroy/delete/deregister/de-provision' calls

 I've found there is no good way to know exactly what these calls will be until all the functions have been tested and this usually means a lot of back & forth debugging to raise or lower access permissions to a reasonable level.
+Best-practice for IaC is a policy carrying the exact/minimum security.

 This simple CLI tool monitors CloudTrail for all security actions performed by a user/principal during a time window, this removes the guesswork and toil of testing every function to failure.